About the project

 The Employment & Support Allowance (ESA) is a sickness benefit for people who are ill or disabled and unable to work.
 Cutbacks to legal aid has made specialist welfare benefits advice difficult to come by and people often have to negotiate the claims process for ESA without support.
 We gave Citizens Advice Plymouth a grant in 2016 to run a training programme for voluntary sector organisations in Devon to help them help their service users navigate the ESA application system.

-This grant is one of a number we have given to legal organisations to collaborate with voluntary organisations in their sector or locality to help them recognise when a rights-based approach or a legal intervention might help their service users.
+This grant was one of a number we have given to legal organisations to collaborate with voluntary organisations in their sector or locality to help them recognise when a rights-based approach or a legal intervention might help their service users.

 Citizens Advice Plymouth